MaastrichtU-IDS/dsri-documentation/docs/deploy-jupyter.md

 [![Jupyterlab](/dsri-documentation/img/jupyter_logo.png)](https://jupyter.org/)

+## Start JupyterLab

+Start JupyterLab images with regular `jovyan` user, without `sudo` privileges.

+You can use any image based on the official Jupyter docker stack: https://github.com/jupyter/docker-stacks

+* `jupyter/scipy-notebook`
+* `jupyter/datascience-notebook` (with Julia kernel)
+* `jupyter/tensorflow-notebook`
+* `jupyter/r-notebook`
+* `jupyter/pyspark-notebook`
+* `jupyter/all-spark-notebook`
+* `ghcr.io/maastrichtu-ids/jupyterlab-on-openshift` (with SPARQL and Java kernels)

+Or build your own using this repository as example: https://github.com/MaastrichtU-IDS/jupyterlab-on-openshift 📦

+> **You will not be root user**⚠️ you will be able to install new `pip` packages, but you will not have `sudo` privileges (so no installation of `apt` or `yum` packages)

+Two deployments are available for the **JupyterLab with restricted user** template:

+⚡ **Dynamic**:  automatically create a persistent storage for the notebook data

+🗄️ **Persistent**: use an existing Persistent Volume Claim (PVC) for a persistent storage of the data.

+By default the working directory is `/home/jovyan`

 ## Start JupyterHub

+> Useful if you want to provide JupyterLab to multiple users.

 Use the **JupyterHub with GitHub authentication (Dynamic)** template to start a JupyterHub service, users will be able to login with their GitHub account, and start a notebook choosing from various images.